Interested in knowing more? Call us at 888-337-7355, or check out our Frequently Asked Questions below.

 I noticed that I have a credit balance on my account.
 Can I use this credit toward my Budget Billing payments?

-Budget Billing is designed to help you pay toward your actual annual charges over 9 or 12 months.
-Because your actual charges are spread across a 9- or 12-month period, there are times throughout the year (summer) when you may use less propane.
+Budget billing is designed to help you pay toward your actual annual charges over nine or 12 months.
+Because your actual charges are spread across a nine or 12 month period, there are times throughout the year (summer) when you may use less propane.
 As a result, credits may accrue during this time.
 However, the credit will be absorbed during the winter months when you begin using more propane.
 If a credit balance is available at your anniversary or six-month recalculation, then it will be rolled into your new monthly payment, which may be reduced.
-Credits cannot be used towards the monthly payment amount.
-For more information, please check Budget Billing.
+Credits cannot be used toward the monthly payment amount.
+For more information, please visit our Budget Billing page.

 How does FerrellSecure (my buying agreement contract) impact my monthly payment?